airone01/ft/extra-push-swap-visualizer-minecraft/README.md

   - To do that preface your commands with `RUST_LOG=info` or run `export RUST_LOG=info` once
 - This project will probbaly react badly to a crashing `push_swap`.
 - Even if the operations are bad, as long as `push_swap` doesn't crash, the display should work (maybe)
-- This project is not optimized or fast.
+- This project is not optimized or fast, neither is the code of quality.
 - The server is compiled for support of paid clients only.
 You can edit the code to allow "cracked" user as well.
 - If you want to contribute, DM me, find me at 42 Lyon (`elagouch`) or open an Issue/PR here.
 Thank you :-)